Fences

 Home Grown Fruits & Vegetables

-Exactly what is motivating this surge in gardening is debatable.
+So, exactly what is motivating this surge in gardening is debatable?
 It could be the peaceful distraction that working in a garden offers.
-It might also be that the occasionally misshapen home-grown fruits and vegetables seem preferable to interacting with mask-faced crowds in supermarkets.
+It might also be that the occasionally misshapen home-grown fruits and vegetables seem preferable to interacting with crowds in supermarkets.

 Whatever the reason, growing vegetables is a wonderful pastime.
-And Deck and Patio remains ever hopeful that all shortages will end soon.
 So with that in mind we’re sharing today a project we did for clients a while back — which included a unique vegetable garden fence.

 Deck and Patio Project Showcase